Tone-Test/TT-YTDL/readme.md

 ## To fix youtube-dl downloading error "unable to extract uploader id"
-   Run ```python3 -m pip install --force-reinstall https://github.com/yt-dlp/yt-dlp/archive/master.tar.gz``` on your system.
+   Run ``pip install youtube-dl --pre --upgrade``` on your system.
 This will work with Windows and Linux.
 Im not too sure on MacOS

 ## Usage